cloudbase/cinder-ci/README.md

 # cinder-ci
-Cinder CI for iSCSI support on Microsoft Windows and SMB3 support on Windows and Linux
+Cloudbase Cinder CI for iSCSI support on Microsoft Windows and SMB3 support on Windows and Linux